 The East Kern Health Care District (District) is located in California City, California.
-The District operates an X-ray facility and leases office space to local health care providers to facilitate the organization and delivery of comprehensive health care services to the people of East Kern County.
+The District leases office space to local health care providers to facilitate the organization and delivery of comprehensive health care services to the people of East Kern County.
 The East Kern Health Care District is a special district organized under the California Health and Safety Code.
 The District operates under an elected Board of Directors-Administrator form of government.